fjvallarino/monomer/tasks.md

   - Copy merge logic from Label to Button
   - Add containerGetActiveStyle
     - Review handleSizeReqChange
+  - Rethink containerStyleOnMerge (it should really be containerStyleOnEvent and yes we need it)

 - Pending
   - Add header in all files, indicating license and documenting what the module does